dmachard/python-dnsdist-console/README.md

 ## Display dashboard

-Display dashboard for dnsdist from command line.
+You can use this client to display a dashboard of your dnsdist from your command line.
+The dashboard is updated every second.

 ```python
 from dnsdist_console import Dashboard